MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-authentication.md

 For example, a bot that can check a user's recent emails, using the Microsoft Graph API, requires an user token from an **Identity Provider**, in this case **Azure Active Directory**.
 At design time, the bot developer performs these 2 important steps:

-1. Registers an Azure Active Directory application i.e., an Identity Provider, with the Bot Framework Token Service, via the Azure Portal.
+1. Registers an Azure Active Directory application, an Identity Provider, with the Bot Framework Token Service, via the Azure Portal.
 1. Configures an OAuth connection (named for example `GraphConnection`) for the bot.

 The following picture shows the sequence of the user's interaction with a bot when an email request is made using the Microsoft Graph service.